realA10001986/Dash-Gauges/DIY/README.md

 ### Connecting a Time Travel button

-The Time Travel button can be connected to the TCD Control Board or the Switch Board:

-On the Control Board, connect the button to "IO13" and "5V" of the "IO13" connector.
-In case of a Control Board 1.3, connect the button to "PWR Trigger (IO13)" and "GND" of the "Fake PWR" connector.

-On the Switch Board, connect the button to "IN" and "3_3V" of the "TIME TRAVEL" connector.
+The Control Board has a Time Travel button (marked "TT").
+If you want to connect an external Time Travel button, connect it to the "TT" and "3V3" pins of the "Time Travel" connector.

 ### Adapting the firmware to your gauges